 Kim McDonough is Associate Professor in Applied Linguistics who joined the Department of Education at Concordia in 2010.
 Her research interests include psycholinguistic approaches to second language acquisition, classroom-based acquisition research, usage-based approaches to acquisition, and task-based language teaching.
-She carries out research on the acquisition of second language grammar and vocabulary in laboratory and classroom contexts.
-Her interests also include the use of technology to promote peer interaction in second language classrooms and the development of interactive tasks for use in second language classrooms.
+She carries out research on the acquisition of second language grammar in laboratory and classroom contexts.
+Her interests also include the development of communicative tasks to promote peer interaction in foreign language classrooms.

 - PhD Applied Linguistics, Georgetown University, 2001

 - BA Political Science and Studies in Religion, University of Michigan, 1992

 - Associate Professor, Applied Linguistics, Concordia University, 2010-present

 - Associate Professor, Applied Linguistics, Northern Arizona University, 2008-2010

 - Assistant Professor, Applied Linguistics, Northern Arizona University, 2005-2008